 You don’t have to wander around aimlessly to find a casa.
 You can book them online in advance on Airbnb and on other hostel websites.
 You may pay more by booking ahead, but at least you’ll guarantee yourself lodging and lock in the price.

-Hosts are required to keep accurate records of every guest, so be ready to hand over your passport for them to copy down your name.
-The casa particular system is secure and safe, so don’t be afraid to use it when you’re in Cuba.
+Hosts are required to keep accurate records of every guest, so when you check in, be ready to hand over your passport for them to copy down your personal information.
+This is not a scam or a trick – the Cuban government requires these records.
+The casa particular system is secure and safe, so don’t be afraid to use it when you’re in Cuba!